 Skip to main content

 Research data has history: a sample is prepared, measured, and analyzed; one result is derived from another.
-DataErai captures that history as relationships between assets, so the lineage of your data stays with the data.
+Dataerai captures that history as relationships between assets, so the lineage of your data stays with the data.

 How relationships work